J1 champions Frontale outplay FC Tokyo on drama-filled day elsewhere | The Japan Times

 Elsewhere, Kashiwa’s 3-0 victory at Cerezo Osaka was to no avail, as Shonan Bellmare’s win over the Urawa Reds, Sagan Tosu’s win against Yokohama F. Marinos, and Nagoya Grampus’ win at Sanfrecce Hiroshima — all 2-1 final scores — ensured the 2011 champions of a 17th-place finish.

-At IAI Stadium, Shimizu S-Pulse drew 3-3 with Vissel Kobe in a match which featured more than 20 minutes of stoppage time after a head-to-head collision led to frayed tempers and escalating confrontations on the pitch, with S-Pulse goalkeeper Yuji Rokutan scoring the equalizer in the 104th minute.
+At IAI Stadium, Shimizu S-Pulse drew 3-3 with Vissel Kobe in a match which featured nearly 20 minutes of stoppage time after a head-to-head collision led to frayed tempers and escalating confrontations on the pitch, with S-Pulse goalkeeper Yuji Rokutan scoring the equalizer in the 104th minute.
+Vissel ended the game with nine players after Naoyuki Fujita and Wellington each received two yellows.
+Vissel ended the game with nine players after Naoyuki Fujita and Wellington each received two yellows.

 Bellmare, Tosu and Grampus, along with Jubilo Iwata who lost 2-0 to Consadole Sapporo, remain candidates to finish in 16th place, with that team hosting the J1 Playoff final against either Yokohama FC, Omiya Ardija or Tokyo Verdy.

-Consadole, which with 54 points will finish fourth or better for the first time in club history, can qualify for a maiden ACL voyage with a win next Saturday against Hiroshima and an Antlers draw or loss against Sagan Tosu.
+Consadole, which with 54 points will finish fourth or better for the first time in club history, can qualify for a maiden ACL appearance with a win next Saturday against Hiroshima and a direct ticket to the group stage should Antlers also draw or lose against Sagan Tosu.